 Using SunLife’s equity release calculator

-In just a few seconds, our equity release calculator will give you an estimate of how much money you could release from your home with a lifetime mortgage, the most popular type of equity release.
-By providing your property’s estimated value, the age of the youngest homeowner, and a few personal details, we can calculate how much equity you are likely to be able to access.
+In just a few seconds, our equity release calculator will give you an estimate of how much money you could release from your home with a lifetime mortgage.
+By providing your property’s estimated value, and a few personal details, we can calculate how much equity you are likely to be able to release.

 How much equity could you release?